PajovicVanja/DiplomaInsight/README.md

 ## Usage:
 * To start using our application, open https://diplomainsight.onrender.com in url, thats where our project is deployed
+* To use admin, write admin@a for email and 123 for password

 ## Technologies Used: